-8.4.2 Removed Features
+8.5.2 Removed Features

-• The --with-gperftools-profiler configure option was removed.
-To use the gperftools profiler, the HAVE\GPERFTOOLS\PROFILER macro now needs to be manually set in CFLAGS and -lprofiler needs to be present in LDFLAGS.
-[GL !4045]
+- The --with-gperftools-profiler configure option was removed.
+To use the gperftools profiler, the HAVE_GPERFTOOLS_PROFILER macro now needs to be manually set in CFLAGS and -lprofiler needs to be present in LDFLAGS.
+[GL !4045] - The glue-cache option has been marked as deprecated.
+The glue cache feature still works and will be permanently enabled in a future release.
+[GL #2146]